Totktonada/tarantool-merger-examples/README.md

 Note: such way to implement a cursor / a pagination will work smoothly only with unique indexes.
 See also #3898.

-More complex scenarious are possible: using futures (`is_async = true` parameters of net.box methods) to fetch a next chunk while merge a current one or, say, call a function with several return values (some of them need to be skipped manually in a `gen` function to let merger read tuples).
+More complex scenarious are possible: using futures (`is_async = true` option of net.box methods) to fetch a next chunk while merge a current one or, say, call a function with several return values (some of them need to be skipped manually in a `gen` function to let merger read tuples).

 Note: When using `is_async = true` net.box option one can lean on the fact that net.box writes an answer w/o yield: a partial result cannot be observed.